ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Design

+In \textit{PD disaggregation}, we only schedule the prefill‑only instance, as decode requests are interference‑free and typically batched together~\cite{pdagg_ornot}.
+Given that prefill execution times are relatively long, we also adopt a worst‑case estimation which leads to a simplified load‑judgment function: $\phi_p(Q) = \sum_{r \in Q} r.\text{exec} + |Q| \cdot t_c,$ where each batch is assumed to contain only one request.

-\paragraph{Analysis.} The algorithm's behavior adapts to the system's actual load through its sliding boundary mechanism.
+\textbf{Analysis.} The algorithm's behavior adapts to the system's actual load through its sliding boundary mechanism.
 (1) \textbf{Low Load:} The latency budget accommodates all queued requests, rendering the specific ordering strategy negligible in its impact.
 (2) \textbf{Medium load:} A subset of requests is classified as \textsc{Urgent}, but the batch capacity is still sufficient to accommodate all urgent requests along with some normal ones.
 The scheduling policy remains predominantly deadline-first, prioritizing requests with the earliest deadlines.
 (3) \textbf{High load:} The number of urgent requests increases sharply, exceeding the batch capacity, which means that only a subset of urgent requests can be admitted into the current batch.
-As long as the minimum remaining time among requests is greater than the threshold $\eta$, each request selected for the batch is expected to meet its deadline and yield its gain.
-In this context, each local batch formation can be modeled as a \textit{fractional knapsack problem}: the latency budget $t_{\text{budget}}$ serves as the knapsack capacity, the estimated execution time $r.\text{exec}$ as the item size and the token-level gain $w_r(i)$ as the item value.
-Supported by ChunkedPrefill, requests can be approximately treated as divisible items, making our density-first greedy strategy optimal for this classic problem formulation.
-(4) \textbf{Very high load:} Nearly all requests may be classified as urgent.
-In this extreme case, the scheduling policy converges to a pure density-first strategy, focusing solely on maximizing immediate gain per forward time.
+As long as $t_{min}$ is greater than threshold $\eta$, each admitted request is expected to meet its deadline and yield its gain.
+Moreover, urgent requests not admitted to the current batch are likely to miss their deadlines under high load or due to preemption.
+In this context, local batch formation can be heuristically viewed as a \textit{fractional-knapsack} problem~\cite{salkin1975knapsack}: the latency budget $t_{\text{budget}}$ acts as capacity, $r.\text{exec}$ as item size, and token-level gain $w_r(i)$ as item value.
+With chunked prefill, requests can be approximated as divisible items, which motivates the optimal density-first greedy policy for constructing the current iteration's batch.

+\textbf{Starvation Prevention.} While our scheduler accounts for SLO deadlines, sustained overload may still allow high-priority traffic to monopolize compute resources, resulting in excessive delays for low-priority requests.
+We therefore support a configurable anti-starvation rule: once a request's waiting time exceeds an adjustable starvation threshold $\tau$, it is marked as starving and temporarily promoted to the head of $Q$ for next-batch admission.